prashant-kikani/prashant-kikani.github.io/_posts/2020-12-20-how-to-get-started-in-machine-learning.markdown

 > So, we started with raw data, we pre-processed it, we trained ML models, we cross-validated it & finally, we deployed it!

+I have written a similar type of blog [here](https://prashantkikani.com/blog/7-month-ml-journey) explaining how to grow & maintain your knowledge about ML.
 So, this is how you can get started in machine learning!
 Have a happy life, cheers!